jeffhafer/jeffhafer.github.io/_posts/data/_posts/2099-01-01-SE-IN-Weather-Forecast.md

           		}
 			});
 		});
 	</script>
 </html>

 <!--
+	2018.11.08
+		+ Migrated to a fully client-sdie app.
+No need for a proxy.
 	2018.01.02 - 2018.01.03
 		+ Add section showing hourly forecast out 16hrs
 		+ Add Avg temps, Record temps and years to 10 day forecast